LukasGadeMEA20/Group302-PCSS-server/README.md

 Example: Server IP: ```123.45.678.90``` Port: ```8000```

 Step 4: Write down the IP-address and port.
 These are used for the clients to connect to the server and join the game.

+Step 5: Play the game!
+To join the server, go to the [client-side GitHub page](https://github.com/LukasGadeMEA20/Group302-PCSS-client) and follow the instructions there.